-The following is a classic artists exercise, and it's helpful regardless of what stage of your photography journey you are on - if you are a beginner, it's a great way to begin to see light and shadows and so on, and if you are more advanced, it can be challenging to come up with different compositions or use of light.
-Either way, it's very simple - here's what you do:
+The following is a classic artists exercise, and it's helpful regardless of what stage of your photography journey you are on.
+If you are a beginner, it's a great way to begin to see light and shadows and so on, and if you are more advanced, it can be challenging to come up with different compositions or use of light.
+Either way, it's very simple!

 1) TAKE ONE SIMPLE SUBJECT